-At Westbrook Hay our community is based upon respect, good manners, and fair play.
+At Westbrook Hay our community is based upon our values of togetherness, courage, integrity, responsibility, independence and being a reflective learner.
 We are committed to providing a safe and caring environment that is free from disruption, violence, and any form of harassment so that every one of our pupils can develop to their full potential.
 We expect our pupils to treat members of staff with courtesy and co-operation so that they can learn in a relaxed, but orderly, atmosphere.
 All pupils should care for and support each other, inside and outside of school.

-Westbrook Hay prides itself on its respect and mutual tolerance.
+Westbrook Hay prides itself on its inclusivity and mutual tolerance.
 Parents and guardians have an important role in supporting the school in maintaining high standards of behaviour.
-It is essential that there are consistent expectations of behaviour both at school, online and at home, and that the school and parents cooperate closely together.
+It is essential that there are consistent expectations of behaviour both at school, online and at home, and that the school and parents co-operate closely together.